New Year's Resolutions for GardenersOver 30 inspiring ways to kick off your gardening year

 - Try your hand at building a raised bed for your vegetable or cut-flower garden.

-- Enjoy the fruits (and vegetables) of your labor by hosting a garden party or just eat outside more often.
+- Enjoy the fruits (and vegetables) of your labor by hosting a garden party or just eat outside more often—preferably somewhere with a nice garden view.

 - Try something new in your vegetable garden.
 Check out Veggie Garden Remix, by Niki Jabbour, for inspiration.